hoprnet/hoprnet/packages/ethereum/crates/README.md

 ```

 3. If `forge coverage` is not found in as a command, update `foundryup` to the [latest nightly release](https://github.com/foundry-rs/foundry/releases) may solve the issue.

+4. `forge coverage` may run into `Error: Function has no kind` when compiler has multiple versions.
+Opened an issue https://github.com/foundry-rs/foundry/issues/3519